pushme-pullyou/pushme-pullyou.github.io/README.md

 ## Naming Convention

+The names of the scripts here are derived the the names of characters in Hugh Lofting's [Dr Dolittle]( https://en.wikipedia.org/wiki/Doctor_Dolittle ) series of children's books.

 See: [List of Doctor Dolittle characters]( https://en.wikipedia.org/wiki/List_of_Doctor_Dolittle_characters )

+### The pushmi-pullyu

+_The pushmi-pullyu (pronounced "push-me—pull-you") is a "gazelle-unicorn cross" which has two heads (one of each) at opposite ends of its body_ - Wikipedia

+We use `pushMe pullYou` instead of `pushmi-pullyu`.

+The reference is based on the coincidence that much of the usage of Git is based on the process of pulling and pushing data to and fro a server.

+### Gub-Gub
+Gub-Gub is Doctor Dolittle's pet pig.

+### Dab-Dab
+Dab-Dab is Doctor Dolittle's pet duck.

+### Too-Too
+Too-Too is the doctor's pet owl.

 ## To Do

+* Start upgrading to GitHub graphQL
 * Start exploring GitHub Topics
     * And projects?